Splitting, Splicing and Projection in BPD Personalities

 is the Borderline's self-reproach for even minor mistakes,

-their inner narratives (the mental sense they make of their dreadful,
+their shaming inner narratives or mental sense they make of their

-shameful feelings) can make them want to die--which is key
+dreadful feelings, can make them want to die.
+This fact is key

-to why suicidal ideation or attempts usually coexist with borderline
+to why suicidal ideation or attempts often coexist with borderline

 involved with a Borderline lover means you're trapped in confusion,